 The focus is on contemporary events. (p.
 371)

-Merriam and Tisdell (2016) point out that a “central characteristic of all qualitative research is that individuals construct reality in interaction with their social worlds” (p.
+1)Merriam and Tisdell (2016) point out that a “central characteristic of all qualitative research is that individuals construct reality in interaction with their social worlds” (p.
 24).

-Specifically, the case study will be helpful to discover the faculty’s “understanding of their experiences” (Merriam & Tisdell, 2016, p.
+8)Specifically, this exploratory case study will be helpful to discover the faculty’s “understanding of their experiences” (Merriam & Tisdell, 2016, p.
 24) of facilitating online education.
-This study is designed to illuminate the perceptions of both administrators and faculty regarding what is needed to redesign traditional course, one that was historically taught in-person, to an online offering.
+This study is designed to illuminate the perceptions of both administrators and faculty regarding what is needed to redesign a traditional course, one that was historically taught in-person, to an online offering.
 During the case study the researcher will investigate the support provided by administrators to faculty who are new to teaching online.

-Stake (1995) maintains the main reason to perform research using a case study design is “to maximize what we can learn” (p.
+2)Stake (1995) maintains the main reason to perform research using a case study design is “to maximize what we can learn” (p.
 4) therefore the “balance and variety” (p.
 6) of case selection is important.
 Creswell (2013) posits that during the course of the data collection the researcher will explore the participants’ experiences in an effort to understand and present their perspectives in the findings.

-Creswell (2013) suggests that it is wise for novice researchers to focus on one approach so that they can get "comfortable with it [and learn] it” (p.
+9)Creswell (2013) suggests that it is wise for novice researchers to focus on one approach so that they can get "comfortable with it [and learn] it” (p.
 53).
 He advises to conduct a “concise and straightforward" initial investigation (p.
 53) and then, if it is deemed useful, expand it to include other research approaches.
-It is important to note that although the proposed research design is an exploratory case study, the researcher has not ruled out a mixed-methods research design.
-As the data is collected the research approach could be modified into a mixed-methods to included quantitative survey data, should the preliminary data suggest this direction. .
+It is important to note that although the proposed research design is an exploratory case study, this researcher has not ruled out a mixed-methods research design.
+As the data is collected the research approach could be modified into a mixed-methods to included quantitative survey data, should the preliminary data suggest this direction.

 Role of the researcher.